-Our kids’ first few years of life are the most critical in his or her learning process.
-Katie, a pediatric speech pathologist, mother, and fellow blog writer, helps us out with some tips about how we can help our child’s development.
+Our toddlers’ first few years of life are the most critical in his or her learning process.
+Katie, a paediatric speech therapist, mother, and fellow blog writer, helps us out with some tips to encourage and help language and speech development for toddlers.

-Try to remember to slow the pace when you get a chance to have a conversation with your child.
-Kids learn language in everyday situations.
-Routine activities are some of the best times to talk to your child because these are the moments they learn the most!
+Try to remember to slow the pace when you get a chance to have a conversation with your toddler.
+Children learn language in everyday situations.
+Routine activities are some of the best times to talk to your toddler because these are the moments they learn the most!
 Don’t forget to slow down how fast you talk too, especially if your child is struggling with speech and language development.

 In today’s busy life, time is of the essence.
 We expect quick results everywhere we turn.
 Fast food, fast-forwarding commercials, express oil changes, you name it, there’s a faster way of doing it!
 But this isn’t how children learn language.
 They need our help and they need us to be patient.
 Make sure you allow enough time for your child to respond to you.
 You may not even realize but sometimes we are doing too much for them rather than waiting to see if they can do it on their own.